Indra: Vedic texts

 Indra is typically featured as a guardian deity on the east side of a Hindu temple.

 Modern depiction of Indra, Old Kalyan Print.

 Indra was a prominent deity in the Historical Vedic religion.
 In Vedic times Indra was described in Rig Veda 6.30.4 as superior to any other god.
-Sayana in his commentary on Rig Veda 6.47.18 described Indra as assuming many forms, making Agni, Vishnu, and Rudra his illusory forms.
+Sayana in his commentary on Rig Veda 6.47.18 described Indra assuming many forms, making Agni, Vishnu, and Rudra his illusory forms.

 Over a quarter of the 1,028 hymns of the Rigveda mention Indra, making him the most referred to deity.
 These hymns present a complex picture of Indra, but some aspects of Indra are often repeated.
 Of these, the most common theme is where he as the god with thunderbolt kills the evil serpent Vritra that held back rains, and thus released rains and land nourishing rivers.
 For example, the Rigvedic hymn 1.32 dedicated to Indra reads:

 In the myth, Vṛtra has coiled around a mountain and has trapped all the waters, namely the Seven Rivers.
 All the gods abandon Indra out of fear of Vṛtra.
 Indra uses his vajra, a mace, to kill Vritra and smash open the mountains to release the waters.
 In some versions, he is aided by the Maruts or other deities, and sometimes cattle and the sun is also released from the mountain.
 In one interpretation by Oldenberg, the hymns are referring to the snaking thunderstorm clouds that gather with bellowing winds (Vritra), Indra is then seen as the storm god who intervenes in these clouds with his thunderbolts, which then release the rains nourishing the parched land, crops and thus humanity.
 In another interpretation by Hillebrandt, Indra is a symbolic sun god (Surya) and Vritra is a symbolic winter-giant (historic mini cycles of ice age, cold) in the earliest, not the later, hymns of Rigveda.
 The Vritra is an ice-demon of colder central Asia and northern latitudes, who holds back the water.
 Indra is the one who releases the water from the winter demon, an idea that later metamorphosed into his role as storm god.
 According to Griswold, this is not a completely convincing interpretation, because Indra is simultaneously a lightning god, a rain god and a river-helping god in the Vedas.
 Further, the Vritra demon that Indra slew is best understood as any obstruction, whether it be clouds that refuse to release rain or mountains or snow that hold back the water.
 Jamison and Brereton also state that Vritra is best understood as any obstacle.
 The Vritra myth is associated with the Midday Pressing of soma, which is dedicated to Indra or Indra and the Maruts.